QilongZhang/srswiki/v3_CN_LowLatency.md

 # the listen ports, split by space.
 listen              1935;
 vhost __defaultVhost__ {
+    # for play client, both RTMP and other stream clients,
+    # for instance, the HTTP FLV stream clients.
+    play {
         # whether cache the last gop.
         # if on, cache the last gop and dispatch to client,
-    #   to enable fast startup for client, client play immediately.
+        #   to enabled fast startup for client, client play immediately.
         # if off, send the latest media data to client,
         #   client need to wait for the next Iframe to decode and show the video.
         # set to off if requires min delay;
         # set to on if requires client fast startup.
         # default: on
-    gop_cache       on;
+        gop_cache       off;
+    }
 }
 ```